Music

 -

 Music is a foundation subject in the National Curriculum and at Harnham Junior School we recognise that music is a specialist subject and that not all teachers are musical specialists.
-In 2018/2019 we purchased Charanga, a music-based scheme which ensures consistency and progression throughout the school.
+As of September 2025 all year groups are taught music using the Kapow scheme of work which ensures consistency and progression throughout the school.

 Aims of Music

 Pupils at Harnham Junior School participate in weekly high quality music lessons.
 During these lessons the children learn to sing and play instruments.
 They also have an opportunity to develop an understanding of pulse, rhythm and notation.
-Charanga provides teachers throughout the school with week by week lessons which enables them to ensure that their lessons are engaging and exciting.
-The scheme ensures that there is clear progression as well as providing assessment tools and lesson plans with interactive whiteboard resources.
+Kapow provides teachers throughout the school with week by week plans which enable them to ensure that their lessons are engaging and exciting.
+The scheme ensures that there is clear progression as well as providing assessment tools and interactive resources.

 Each unit of work has an on-going musical learning focus and a unit specific focus to enable previous musical skills to be embedded.
 Music lessons usually follow a specific learning sequence: